-- Vellus: The follicles for these hairs are usually short (less than 1/13th of an inch long, according to the Indian Journal of Endocrinology and Metabolism).
+- Vellus: The follicles for these hairs are usually short (less than 1/13th of an inch long, according to the ).
 They may be located anywhere but the soles of your feet, backs of your ears, lips, and palms, or on scar tissue.
 Vellus may be pigmented or nonpigmented.

 - Lanugo: This type of hair is very soft and fine, like that on the body of a newborn baby.
 It usually has no pigment.
 Most babies lose lanugo within a few days or weeks after birth.
 If hypertrichosis is present, lanugo may remain unless treated and removed.